kirananil007/circleci-aws-vpc/README.md

 ### Sample Pipeline to create AWS VPC
 ---

 The pipeline creates and deploys a VPC with public and private subnets in the AWS account across different availability zones.
-For more details, refer here[include URL].
+For more details, refer [here](https://github.com/kirananil007/circleci-aws-vpc/blob/main/main.tf).

 1. Clone the repository.